-Your doctor will examine you, and other tests might be required to make the diagnosis.
+Moreover, your doctor will examine you, and other tests might be required to make the diagnosis.
 Additional tests can include X-rays, MRI or CT scan.
 Another technique sometimes used is a diagnostic injection into the SI joint.
 If injecting a numbing medication (lidocaine) into the SI joint relieves your symptoms, there’s a good chance you have sacroiliitis.

 How Is SI Joint Dysfunction Treated?

-Other treatment modalities can include physical therapy and massage therapy.
+Moreover, other treatment modalities can include physical therapy and massage therapy.
 One of the goals of physical therapy is to help strengthen the muscles around the SI joint to provide more stability.

-In some cases, cold packs to your lower back just above the buttock area may help reduce the inflammation.
+Furthermore, in some cases, cold packs to your lower back just above the buttock area may help reduce the inflammation.
 Never apply cold directly to the skin.
 A bag of ice or frozen gel packs wrapped in a damp cloth works best.
 Try applying cold for 15 to 20 minutes every 8 to 12 hours.

 In some cases, adjustments to bone alignment by a chiropractic doctor may help relieve pain.
 Adjustments may also help improve the range of movement.
 Choosing a practitioner with experience in manual manipulation of the SI joint is critical.
 Ask for personal recommendations when seeking this kind of treatment.

-Medications for SI Joint Pain
+Medications for Healing the Sacroiliac Joint Pain

-Radiofrequency Ablation for SI Joint Dysfunction
+Radiofrequency Ablation for Healing the Sacroiliac Joint

 - You are given a relaxant to calm you.